MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 | Connectors and webhooks | ✔️ | ❌ | ❌ |
 | Workflows| ✔️ | ❌ | ❌ |

-The following table includes the availability of other Teams app capabilities in GCC, GCC High, and DOD:
+The following table includes other Teams app capabilities and their availability in GCC, GCC High, and DOD:

 | &nbsp; | GCC | GCC High | DOD |
 |-------------|---------|---|---|